Exclusive: Obscure Indian cyber firm spied on politicians, investors worldwide

 Muddy Waters founder Carson Block said he was “disappointed, but not surprised, to learn that we were likely targeted for hacking by a client of BellTroX.”
 KKR declined to comment.

-Researchers at internet watchdog group Citizen Lab, who spent more than two years mapping out the infrastructure used by the hackers, said they had “high confidence” that BellTroX employees were behind the espionage campaign.
+Researchers at internet watchdog group Citizen Lab, who spent more than two years mapping out the infrastructure used by the hackers, released a report here on Tuesday saying they had "high confidence" that BellTroX employees were behind the espionage campaign.

 “This is one of the largest spy-for-hire operations ever exposed,” said Citizen Lab researcher John Scott-Railton.